ThandieC/ThandieC/README.md

 - 👋 Hi, I’m @ThandieC
 - 👀 I’m interested in Application Development.
-- 🌱 I’m currently learning JavaScript and Angular.
+- 🌱 I’m a JavaScript and Angular Application Developer.
-- 💞️ I’m looking to collaborate on Angular projects.
+- 💞️ I’m looking to collaborate on JavaScript and Angular projects.
 - 📫 How to reach me ...

 <!---